 The internship, as a culminating experience in the preparation program, provides the prospective educational administrator opportunities to demonstrate the ability to perform many of the responsibilities and tasks required of school leadership personnel.
-Plans for supervised experiences in a school setting will be developed cooperatively by a university faculty member, experienced school administrators, and the intern.
-A grade of "S," "U," or "I" will be assigned.
+Plans for supervised experiences in a public school setting will be developed cooperatively by a university faculty member, experienced school administrators, and the intern.

 683. Fundamentals of Educational Leadership (4-5).
-Pr., dep artmental approval.
+Pr., departmental approval.